 This means that acne is, in fact, an internal problem and the best way to prevent it is to reduce the production of these fluids and stop the build-up of fluids in the pores.
 For most people this simply means drinking plenty of water, eating fresh fruit and keeping your face clean.

 This myth is, in fact, the most harmful of all the blackhead myths.
 Scrubbing at the skin can cause serious damage to your complexion, leaving damaged skin and scarring behind.
 Gentle exfoliation once to twice a week is great for removing damaged skin and keeping skin clean, however scrubbing the skin only causes harm.

 Many products out there claim to be able to shrink your pores to reduce blackheads.
 This is nonsense.
 Pores are not muscles and therefore cannot open and close, they simply function as holes for the removal of fluids and to house hair follicles.

 There are however ways to reduce the visibility of pores and therefore the visibility of blackheads.
 For example, lemon juice may be used as an astringent to contract the skin tissue.
 Many blackhead products also contain astringents.
 However, the best way to reduce the visibility of pores is to keep them clean so that they are not stretched by the trapped fluid.

 Myth 4: Makeup Causes Blackheads and Acne.

-When makeup is used properly this is not true.
-What can cause acne and blackheads to worsen is leaving makeup on over night.
+When makeup is used correctly, this is not true.
+What can cause acne and blackheads to worsen is leaving makeup on overnight.
 This causes the pores to become clogged with fluids that cannot be released.
 So long as you follow the instructions you have nothing to worry about with makeup!